-Here is your rest and rejuvenation “To Do List”
+Here is your rest and rejuvenation “To-Do List. “

-- Write it down on your To Do List: 30 minutes of “quiet time”.
+- Write it down on your To-Do List: 30 minutes of “quiet time”.

-- Provide advance notice to your family and spouse that on Saturday from 3:00 pm to 3:30 pm (or whatever time suits your schedule) you will be otherwise occupied and not to be disturbed unless it is an absolute emergency.
+- Provide advance notice to your family and spouse that on Saturday from 3:00 pm to 3:30 pm (or whatever time suits your schedule) you will be otherwise occupied and not be disturbed unless it is an absolute emergency.

 - Make yourself a beverage and find a quiet place in your home.

-This article first appeared on: https://www.faithfilledfamily.com/f3-faith-family-fundamentals/why-does-time-for-ourselves-evoke-guilty-feelings/
+This article first appeared on Faith Filled Family Magazine

-Like the post?
-Please Share it!
+Like this post?
+Please share it: